Randhir Kapoor

-Randhir Kapoor (born 15 February 1947) is a retired Indian actor, film producer and director who worked in Hindi cinema.
+Randhir Raj Kapoor (born 15 February 1947) is a retired Indian actor, film producer and director who worked in Hindi cinema.

 Part of the Kapoor family, he is the son of actor–filmmaker Raj, grandson of actor Prithviraj and the brother of actors Rishi Kapoor and Rajiv Kapoor.
 After working as a child artist in Shree 420 (1955), Kapoor made his acting and direction debut with a leading role in the family drama Kal Aaj Aur Kal (1971), a moderate success at the box office.
 Subsequently, Kapoor's starring roles in the dramas Jeet (1972), Hamrahi (1974) and the romantic comedies Jawani Diwani (1972), Lafange (1975), Ponga Pandit (1975) and the multi-starrers such as Raampur Ka Lakshman (1972) and Haath Ki Safai (1974).
 His career failed to propel forward after 1985, following which he quit acting for over a decade.
 However, the Kapoor-directed successful romantic drama Henna in 1991, earned him a Filmfare Award for Best Director nomination.

 Randhir is married to actress Babita since 1971, with whom he has two daughters, actresses Karisma and Kareena Kapoor.
 The couple separated in 1988, but reconciled in 2007, after living separately for several years.

 Early years and background

-Kapoor was born on 15 February 1947 in Karunakaran Maternity home, Matunga, Bombay, Bombay Presidency, India (now known as Mumbai, Maharashtra) to Punjabi Hindu parents.
+Kapoor was born on 15 February 1947 in Karunakaran Maternity home, Matunga, Bombay, British India to Punjabi Hindu parents.
 His family moved from their Kapoor Haveli in Peshawar (now in Pakistan) to Mumbai, before the partition of India, for acting careers.
-His family originally belonged to Samundri in present-day Punjab, Pakistan.
+His family originally belonged to Samundri in Punjab.
 He belongs to the famous Kapoor family who have been part of the Hindi film industry since the late 1920s.
 He is the eldest son of actor and filmmaker Raj Kapoor and his wife Krishna Kapoor.
 He has two brothers Rajiv and Rishi, and two sisters, Rima Jain and Ritu Nanda.
 He is one of the grandsons of actor and producer Prithviraj Kapoor, and grandnephew of the actor Trilok Kapoor.
 His paternal uncles, Shammi and Shashi Kapoor were both actors.
 Also, his maternal uncles, Prem Nath, Rajendra Nath and Narendra Nath and were all involved in Hindi cinema.
-Actors Prem Krishen and Kailash Nath, are his maternal cousins, while actors Aditya, Karan, Sanjana and Kunal are his paternal cousins.
+Actors Prem Krishen and Kailash Nath, are his maternal cousins, while actors Aditya Raj Kapoor, Karan Kapoor, Sanjana Kapoor and Kunal Kapoor are his paternal cousins.
+Director Siddharth P. Malhotra is his first cousin removed once.
 Actor Prem Chopra is his uncle-by-marriage (Krishna's sister Uma's husband).
-Actors Anil Kapoor and Sanjay Kapoor are his cousins once removed.
+Actors Anil Kapoor, Sanjay Kapoor, and film producer Boney Kapoor are his second cousins once removed.
+Actors Arjun Kapoor, Janhvi Kapoor, Khushi Kapoor, Shanaya Kapoor, and Harsh Varrdhan Kapoor are his third cousins.
 His nephews include actors Ranbir Kapoor, Aadar Jain and Armaan Jain, and businessman Nikhil Nanda.
+Actor Agastya Nanda and entrepreneur Navya Naveli Nanda are his grandniblings.
+Actor Saif Ali Khan is his son-in-law.